07 Sep How you can invest in your child’s education

-In a group RESP program, your funds are pooled with a number of other RESP accounts in a group investment situation.
-The benefit of this, is that your investment has the potential to grow larger than it would in an individual or family plan.
+In a group RESP program, your funds are pooled with a number of other RESP accounts in a group investment plan.
+The benefit of this is that your investment has the potential to grow larger than it would in an individual or family plan.

 When you join a group plan, you agree to purchase a set number of plan units, which represents your shares.
 Your child’s birth date determines the maturity date of your plan and you commit to making regular contributions according to a pre-determined schedule.

 It’s important to note that group plans come with many risks that are not associated with individual and family RESPs.
-We recommend carefully considering your tolerance for these risks before investing in a group plan.
+We recommend carefully considering your risk tolerance before investing in a group plan.

 How do RESPs grow?